 Overview and scrutiny

 - to provide a constructive "critical friend" challenge to executive policy-makers and decisions-makers

-- to amplify the voices and concerns of the public
+- to amplify the voice and concerns of the public

 - to drive improvement in public services

 Our members have agreed to ensure that these principles underpin all the work scrutiny does in County Durham.

 Members lead the overview and scrutiny process by developing comprehensive work programmes which reflect the issues which are important to County Durham and its communities.
 Scrutiny contributes to policy development and performance improvement through its review activity and plays an important part in monitoring performance and both revenue and capital expenditure.

 Our scrutiny process aims to ensure that all those who contribute to overview and scrutiny - councillors, officers, co-optees, specialists or members of the public feel valued and are able to speak freely and openly.